LBI-DHP/MULTI2022/README.md

 ### Prerequisites

 * (Oracle) JDK Version 18
-* In case your JDK (e.g. OpenJDK) does not come with the JavaFX SDK, you also need to download it: https://openjfx.io/
+* In case your JDK (e.g., OpenJDK) does not come with the JavaFX SDK, you also need to download it: https://openjfx.io/

 ### Running